Hardwell: Early 2017: Reformation of the label and UMF performance

-Summer 2017: Hardwell & Friends EPs
+Mid-2017: Hardwell & Friends EPs

 On 20 June 2017, Hardwell released the first version of the song "We Are One" on Taiwanese record label Eternal Music.
 This version was done for the Asian market and features vocals of Taiwanese singer Jolin Tsai.

 At the end of June 2017, a track by Hardwell could be heard during the so-called "Endshow" of the Saturday of the Defqon.1 festival.
 The footage that was used in the video revealed the official name as "Make The World Ours", and the track will subsequently confirmed by Hardwell on Twitter.
 This song was classified as hardstyle and received very positive feedback.
 Two days later, on 30 June 2017, Hardwell published it officially on his own record label.
 It was speculated beforehand that the track would be released on "Q-Dance".

-For summer 2017, Hardwell premiered a collaboration with the Dutch DJ duo Sick Individuals, who had been working with his record label for years.
+For mid-2017, Hardwell premiered a collaboration with the Dutch DJ duo Sick Individuals, who had been working with his record label for years.
 He also played a second collaboration with Afrojack, which had previously been rumored to be an Afrojack and KIIDA production.
 The song was completed after Hardwell's private jet had to make an emergency landing and Afrojack took him to his plane.

 In the 326th episode of his Hardwell on Air podcast, published on 21 July 2017, he announced that the first volume of his Hardwell & Friends EP would be released on upcoming Friday.
 Until then, he wanted to release the songs as singles day by day.
 The song "We Are Legends", which was produced in collaboration with Kaaze and Jonathan Mendelsohn, represented the beginning of that project on 24 July 2017.
 On 25 July there appeared the official "Revealed" version of his track "We Are One".
 This version did not include Jolin Tsai's vocals, but instead of that of Alexander Tidebrink.
 "Police (You Ain't Ready)" with Kura was released the next day, a track which represents a crossover of genres reggae, big room, hardstyle, and trap.
 Also named on the single was reggae artist Anthony B, whose vocals were part of a sample, and was used in the break.
 The releasing series continued on the following day by the track "All That We Are Living For".
 The release of "Smash This Beat" ended the week.

 Hardwell recorded the track "Badam" with DJ Henry Fong and vocalist Mr. Vegas, released on 21 August 2017.
 The next track was an official collaboration with Kill the Buzz, after multiple collaborations on the tracks "Don't Give Up" and "Break the House Down".
 Titled as "Still the One", the song was released on 22 August 2017.
 "What We Need", which was premiered at Queens Domain in early 2015, was released on 23 August 2017.
 Beside a bass house track with Moksi titled "Powermove", a collaboration with Dr Phunk was also part of the EP titled "Here Once Again".